 Early Notables of the Cockuarde family (pre 1700)

-More information is included under the topic Early Cockuarde Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Cockuarde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cockuarde family to Ireland